pyamsoft/power-manager/README.md

 taken by the user to grant Power Manager the ability to set the current
 Doze mode state.
 To learn more, see the Settings page in the application.

-For cellular data management on Android Lollipop and up, special manual action
+* Power Manager cannot manage Cellular Data on Android Lollipop and upwards.
-must be taken by the user to grant Power Manager the ability to automatically
+This is a limitation of the Android operating system, and there is unfortunately
-manage Cellular Data.
-To learn more, see the Data page in the application.
+nothing that can be done from a third party application to change this.

 ## Permissions